Courtyard: what is it and how to use, what is the "malformed" error

 Personal decisions need to be made.
 A footprint from a 3rd party may have anything in the courtyard.
 Some official KiCad libraries, as this is being written, have malformed or guessed courtyards even when they appear to be correct.

-Enough room for manufacture needs to be left around components.
-If a tighter design is required, decisions, on a case by case basis, need to be made as to whether some courtyards can overlap other courtyards.
+Enough room for assembly needs to be left around components.
+If a tighter design is required, decisions need to be made on a case by case basis as to whether some courtyards can overlap other courtyards.
 Violations between two components in the DRC can then be either excluded or ignored.

 Notice that although logically, in an ideal case with ideal courtyards, each component only requires the space around it formed by its own courtyard, overlapping courtyards are allowed.
 The DRC checks this overlap.
 However, although the courtyards of two components can be allowed to overlap, this overlap should exclude conditions where one component’s pads, or possibly outline (ideally drawn on the Fab layer), overlap another component’s courtyard.